This level of transparency has a couple of key benefits:

 From the Program Brief tab, find the Known Issues section.
 Select the Display known issues count on program brief option.
 All P1-P4 issues classified as

-duplicate will be shared.
+informational will be shared.

 Click Update program to apply the changes.